SammyShaw/SammyShaw.github.io/_posts/_2022-01-20-customer-segmentation.md

 ```
 <br>
-That code gives us the below plot - which visualises our results!

 <br>

 ![alt text](/img/posts/kmeans-optimal-k-value-plot.png "K-Means Optimal k Value Plot")

 <br>
 Based upon the shape of the above plot - there does appear to be an elbow at k = 3.
-Prior to that we see a significant drop in the WCSS score, but following the decreases are much smaller, meaning this could be a point that suggests adding *more clusters* will provide little extra benefit in terms of separating our data.
+Prior to that there is a significant drop in the WCSS score, but following the decreases are much smaller, meaning this could be a point that suggests adding *more clusters* will provide little extra benefit in separating our data.
 A small number of clusters can be beneficial when considering how easy it is for the business to focus on, and understand, each - so we will continue on, and fit our k-means clustering solution with k = 3.

 <br>

 ### Model Fitting <a name="kmeans-model-fitting"></a>

 The below code will instantiate our k-means object using a value for k equal to 3.
 We then fit this object to our scaled dataset to separate our data into three distinct segments or clusters.

 ```python